k-prasad7/MyWeather/README.md

 - Responsive design for various devices
 - Dynamic weather icons based on conditions
 - Caching of weather data for improved performance
+- State management using Redux

 ## Technologies Used

 - React 18
 - TypeScript
 - Vite
+- Redux for state management
 - Mantine UI for component styling
 - OpenWeather API for weather data
 - Jest and React Testing Library for testing
+- Weather Icons for visual representation

 ## Getting Started